 Day 20: Saturday

-Free days to relax and to catch your breath.
+Free days to relax with friends and kick back.

 Day 21: Sunday